annaawang/beautiful-jekyll/ui-designer.md

 - An 8-week commitment: This is a short commitment (9/15 – 11/10) but if you’d like to stay longer, you are definitely welcome to.
 - Flexible hours: You have complete control over when you work.
 Busy week?
 No problem.
 - A collaborative experience with mentorship: Work directly with and learn from the web director and a UX Designer
-- A finished product: Add that style guide to your portfolio when you’re done
+- A finished product: Add a finished product to your portfolio at the end of the 8 weeks
 - Bonus: You'll be compensated for time and expertise

 **What we’re looking for**